Welcome to the Day Surgery Unit at Tetbury Hospital.

-Welcome to Day Surgery at Tetbury Hospital.
 Thank you for choosing our hospital to have your operation.
 We hope you have a relaxing stay.
-This section will provide you with important information and will help you prepare for your stay before and after your procedure.
+Please read the below information which will help you prepare for your stay before and after your procedure.

-For any further information, please feel free to contact the hospital reception and ask to speak to one of the Day Surgery Staff, we are normally available Monday to Friday, between 8am and 5pm.
+If you require any further information, please contact the hospital reception and ask to speak to one of the day surgery staff, we are normally available Monday to Friday, between 8am and 5pm.

 Before your operation date